Supreme Court: Compensation Can Exceed Claimed Amount If Just And Reasonable

 WhatsApp

-The Court reiterated that the compensation claim is merely a rough estimate and should not act as an upper limit for the final award.
-In the present case, the compensation for a 32-year-old appellant, who suffered a severe neurological injury resulting in 100% functional disability, was increased to ₹52,31,000 with a 6% interest rate.
-The appellant had been awarded ₹30,99,873 by the High Court but had challenged this amount, arguing that the income calculation was flawed.
+The Court reiterated that the compensation claim is merely a rough estimate.
+They added that it should not act as an upper limit for the final award.
+In the present case, the court increased the compensation for a 32-year-old appellant, who suffered a severe neurological injury resulting in 100% functional disability, to ₹52,31,000 with a 6% interest rate.
+The High Court awarded the appellant ₹30,99,873.
+He had later challenged this amount, arguing that the income calculation was flawed.

-The Supreme Court found that both the High Court and the Tribunal had incorrectly assessed the appellant’s income based on income tax returns from two years before the accident.
-Instead, the Court held that his income should have been calculated using his income tax return from the year just prior to the accident, which reflected a higher, progressive income.
+The Supreme Court found that both the High Court and the Tribunal had incorrectly assessed the appellant’s income.
+This was based on income tax returns from two years before the accident.
+Instead, the Court held that they should calculate his income using his income tax return from that year.
+This was just prior to the accident, which reflected a higher, progressive income.

 Case Background: